jwoehr/qisjob/README.md

 * [OPENQASM Open Quantum Assembly Language](https://arxiv.org/abs/1707.03429)
     * Use a well-formed OPENQASM2 file.
     * Examples are found in the `qasm_examples` [subdirectory](https://github.com/jwoehr/qisjob/tree/master/share/qasm_examples) of the project.
-* a Qiskit Terra `QuantumCircuit` Python code snippet.
+* Qiskit Terra `QuantumCircuit` Python code snippet.
     * To use a code snippet, only import that which is absolutely needed in the snippet and provide no execution code.
     * Pass the name of your `QuantumCircuit` to the `--qc` argument of `qisjob.py`
         * If you have multiple files of this sort, all must have the same name for their `QuantumCircuit` object.